Holocaust remembrance on TikTok – DW – 01/26/2023

 Advertisement

-Next we see a young man in a striped uniform staging his supposed arrival in heaven.
-He says that he was murdered in a gas chamber in the Auschwitz concentration camp.
+Next, a young man in a striped uniform appears to stage his supposed arrival in heaven.
+He says he was murdered in a gas chamber in the Auschwitz concentration camp.

-These reenactments of Holocaust victim stories became one of the TikTok scandals of the summer in August 2020.

-A hashtag challenge led Gen-Z users (aged 14 to 24) to pretend to be Holocaust victims who had perished in concentration camps.
-The Auschwitz memorial described the trend as "hurtful and offensive."
+The Auschwitz memorial responded to the trend, calling it "hurtful and offensive."

-One of the young TikTokers defended herself in an interview, saying that she had actually wanted to educate people and raise awareness about the Holocaust.
+One of the young TikTokers defended herself in an interview, saying she had been trying to educate people and raise awareness about the Holocaust.

 TikTok can be different

-Two years later, also in August.
-It's one of those rare hot summer days in northern Germany.
-But instead of spending the day at the beach, 21-year-old David Gutzeit and his younger sister, Jonna, leave the Baltic Sea coast, where they live, to drive to the Neuengamme concentration camp in Hamburg.
+Two years later, also in August, it's a rare hot summer day in northern Germany.
+But instead of spending the day at the beach, 21-year-old David Gutzeit and his younger sister, Jonna, leave their home on the Baltic Sea coast to drive to the former Neuengamme concentration camp in Hamburg.

 The Neuengamme memorial commemorates the more than 100,000 people from all over Europe who were imprisoned in the main camp and its more than 85 satellite camps during the Nazi era.

-TikTok has become an important means for the memorial center to reach young people who are no longer on Facebook and other older social media platforms, says Groschek.
+TikTok has become an important way for the memorial center to reach young people who are no longer on Facebook and other older social media platforms, said Groschek.

-"It's not enough for me just to read about it in school books, I want to see and feel where these Nazi atrocities happened," says David Gutzeit, a young visitor to the memorial.
-He looks around, visibly moved.
+"It's not enough for me just to read about it in school books, I want to see and feel where these Nazi atrocities happened," said David, visibly moved.

-Nicolas from Madrid is 17 year old and says he was the one who convinced his parents to stop in Neuengamme during their sightseeing trip in Germany.
+Nicolas, a 17-year-old from Madrid, said he was the one who convinced his parents to stop in Neuengamme during their sightseeing trip in Germany.

 Starlett from Kansas and Hannah from Hawaii are also at the site to learn about the history of the concentration camp.

 The account now has 27,000 followers.
-Some videos go viral and have millions of views.
+Some of its videos go viral and have millions of views.

 Volunteers contribute as content creators